-Form his point of view., Coletto said companies send gifts to customers through firms such as his “as a matter of convenience, It more of less takes the burden off them during their busy schedules.”
+From his point of view, Coletto said, companies send gifts to customers through firms such as his “as a matter of convenience, it more or less takes the burden off them during their busy schedules.”

 Colletto said he often asks his corporate customers why they send the gifts.
 “I like to pry.
 What they tell me, generally, is they do it to show their appreciation for their business.”

 Sometimes, Colletto said, the gifts “Even before they have the customer, some of my customers will send a prospective client a gift basket.
 I had a contractor, for example, who sends a prospective customer a basket saying thanks for allowing us to submit our bid.
-Thanks for listening to what are firm has to offer.
-The customer called ad thanked them profusely and they go the job.
+Thanks for listening to what our firm has to offer.
+The customer called and thanked them profusely and they got the job.
 So it’s a great marketing tool, too.
-And it works nine out of tem times.”
+And it works nine out of ten times.”

-Along that line, Candlewood Marketing’s Kish said,” When it comes to the long-term success of client and employee relationships.
+Along that line, Candlewood Marketing’s Kish said something similar when it comes to the long-term success of client and employee relationships.

 Estimated reading time: 7 minutes